 Earth, Wind & Fire take to the road with hits - and sadness

-Enduring pop, soul and dance band pays homage to late founder Maurice White, teams with Chic and guest DJs on upcoming tour.
-NEW YORK - Earth, Wind & Fire will hit the road this summer with some classic hits, a new touring partner and lingering heartache.
+Earth, Wind & Fire will hit the road this summer with some classic hits, a new touring partner and lingering heartache.
+The hits include "September," '' Shining Star " and "Boogie Wonderland," while they'll share the stage with the band Chic, featuring Nile Rodgers.

 Comments